 We propose the evaluation of the proposed method by simulation.
-We have used an evaluation methodology based on the main standards for modeling collaborative virtual environments: FIPA [5], DIS [11] and HLA [14].
+We have used an evaluation methodology based on the main standards for modeling collaborative virtual environments: FIPA, DIS, and HLA.
 Concretely, we have developed a simulator modeling a DVE system based on a peer-to-peer architecture.
 The simulator is written in C++ and it is composed of two applications, one modeling the clients and the other one modeling the central loader, to which the clients must initially connect with in order to join the system.
 Both applications use different threads for managing the different connections they must establish.
 Such connections are performed by means of TCP sockets.

 Each client has a main thread for managing the actions requested by the user, and different threads for communicating with its neighbor clients.
 For each neighbor, two threads are executed, one for listening and the other one for sending messages.
 Similarly, the central loader has two threads for communicating with each client in the system and also a main thread.
 It must be noted that once a client has joined the system, it is not necessary for that client to communicate with the central loader.
-However, since the goal of this evaluation is to study how the system evolves as clients move, rather than analyzing how new clients join the system, in our simulator each client is initially provided with the IP addresses of its initial neighbors.

 A simulation consists of each avatar performing 100 movements.
 An iteration of the whole system consists of all avatars making a movement.
 Each avatar notifies its neighbors as well as the central loader when it reaches the 101th iteration, and then it leaves the system.
-We have chosen the number of 100 iterations (movements) for a simulation because it is the average number of movements that the most distant avatar needs to reach the center of the virtual world used for the performance evaluation.
 The virtual world is a 2D square whose sides are 100 meters long.
 Each time an avatar moves, it sends a message to all its neighbor avatars (the client computer controlling that avatar sends a message to the client computers controlling the neighbor avatars).
-These destination avatars then send back an acknowledgment to the sending avatar, in such a way that when the acknowledgments arrive to the sending avatar then it can compute the round-trip delay for each message sent.
+These destination avatars then send back an acknowledgment to the sending avatar, in such a way that when the acknowledgments arrive to the sending avatar then it can compute the roundtrip delay for each message sent.
 We have denoted the average round-trip delay for all the messages sent by an avatar as the Average System Response (ASR) for that avatar (for that client computer).
 The neighboring avatars of each avatar are determined by the awareness technique.
-We have used the COVER method, because this technique provides an awareness rate of 100% [18].
+We have used the COVER method, because this technique provides an awareness rate of 100% [9].